 It’s very rare that a book stays with you long after you’ve put it down.
-Lauren Marks’s bestselling book, “A Stitch of Time” has made a permanent place in our list of favorites.
+Lauren Marks’ bestselling book, “A Stitch of Time” has made a permanent place in our list of favorites.
 Despite years of research on aphasia, this book is one of the only first-person accounts of what it’s like to lose your words, yet find your voice.
 Marks’ journey has been nothing short of miraculous.
 It’s a testament to the fact that recovery after aphasia is boundless, and it doesn’t stop until you do.

-This book is an excellent read for those on their road to recovering from aphasia, family, caregivers or anyone simply interested in an in-depth account of a brain in the act of healing.
+This book is an excellent read for those on their road to recovering from aphasia, family, caregivers, or anyone simply interested in an in-depth account of a brain in the act of healing.
 We could, of course, dig our noses into a textbook to understand aphasia, but personal stories like these help make this condition human.
 This book is a wonderful product of great storytelling, knowledge about the brain and mind, and an extraordinary journey of determination and patience.
 It’s about a voice, slowly finding itself, one word at a time.

-Lauren Marks was a young actor, director and Ph.D. student when a life-altering aneurysm made an unwelcome appearance in her life.
+Lauren Marks was a young actor, director, and Ph.D. student when a life-altering aneurysm made an unwelcome appearance in her life.
 One moment she was on stage singing with her friends at a karaoke bar, and the other being wheeled away to the emergency ward after an aneurysm ruptured in her brain, leaving her with aphasia.

 Aphasia affects one’s ability to express and comprehend speech and is a common result of brain injury or stroke.
-Marks’ world of words, as she describes it- from poems to prayers, stories to songs – were lost overnight.
+Marks’ world of words, as she describes it – from poems to prayers, stories to songs – was lost overnight.
 Language, something that was so important to her and her career, at the forefront of her professional and personal achievements, was replaced by the ceaseless “Quiet.”
 This silence spread within her too, putting to rest her internal monologue.
 Our inner voice is the constant stream of thoughts, emotions, and worries our brain narrates to us.
 What was really interesting to read was how she gives an identity to this voice and calls it “The Quiet.”

 Her approach and response to her condition are so positive and motivating.
 Sure, there were times she faced the harsh reality of her situation- like realizing even after all these years of building an extensive literary background, she found herself at the same reading level as her 8-year-old cousin.
 But no matter how much she had to relearn, or how slowly she progressed, she never stopped.
-She never stopped reading, writing and seeking help.
-She tirelessly worked with her speech-language therapist, started taking ASL classes, sought the help of support groups, researched about the brain’s anatomy, but most of all never gave up hope.
+She never stopped reading, writing, and seeking help.
+She tirelessly worked with her speech-language therapist, started taking ASL classes, sought the help of support groups, and researched the brain’s anatomy, but most of all never gave up hope.

 After her stroke, Marks didn’t just lose her words but found a different way to think.
 Throughout the book, she points out how much language is intertwined with memory and the mind.
 Language isn’t merely a medium that carries our thoughts into the world, but can ignite a swarm of memories and emotions- it has the power to create.
 Words aren’t just used to describe what is, but what doesn’t exist and what can be.
 The language we use gives rise to our specific way of thinking and our thoughts piece together to make us who we are.
 In this way, language thought and identity is much more interconnected than we can fathom.

-When Marks’s linguistic template was taken away, her thinking, and ultimately her identity felt compromised.
+When Marks’ linguistic template was taken away, her thinking, and ultimately her identity felt compromised.
 She remembers when people around her brought up memories of her past self, she had trouble identifying (as she referred to it) the “Girl She Used to Be” and othered that version of her from the “Woman She Was Becoming.”

 Change is inevitable, she says, and in her case, appeared as a life-altering incident.
 The way you sound, speak or think is bound to modify as you grow (and the best part is, you never stop growing!)
 Whether you’re undergoing brain rehabilitation or not, to accept change is to move forward.
 These different versions of you make you who you are and we must embrace that.
 Change is the only constant.